Tips of the trade to consider when painting your home for renovation.

-Whether you’re simply repainting, or completing a full renovation, a popular paint choice for many Interiors is white.
+Whether you’re simply repainting, or completing a full renovation on the Sunshine Coast, a popular paint choice for many Interiors is white.
 Sounds easy enough, right?
-However, your local hardware store may have dozens of shades to choose from.
+However, your local, Sunshine Coast hardware store may have dozens of shades to choose from.
 Being faced with such a huge selection of whites can be overwhelming.
-Let us walk you through our top five shades of white, with a few tips of the trade to consider when painting.
+Let us walk you through our top five shades of white, with a few tips of the trade to consider when painting your home for renovation.

 (Note: all shades are Dulux, this is NOT a sponsored post, we simply use their brand of paint for its high quality, durability and ease of application.)